Updated February 5, 2021

 The Innovation Strategy selects the 2 best performing eligible ETFs (or cash).

 It also employs volatility weighting which allocates inversely to volatility.
 Given the selection of 2 innovation ETFs, the highest weighting will go to the one with the lowest volatility which tends to reduce drawdowns.
-Given the selection of 1 innovation ETF and 1 Treasury, the lower volatility Treasury ETF will receive the highest weight which, however, is capped.

 One of the newest features in our Tactical Model reduces the number of trades.
-Before replacing an existing position with a higher trend scoring fund, the Model checks to see if can hold the existing position without compromising expected performance.
+Before replacing an existing position with a higher trend scoring fund, the Model checks to see if it can hold the existing position without compromising expected performance.
 Holding periods for the Adaptive Innovation Strategy tend to be quite long for a tactical strategy.